Stable Object Placement Planning From Contact Point Robustness: Placement Planning from Static Robustness

 where $\AAxis$ is the axis of rotation from $\Normal[\hat]{a}{w}$ to $\Normal[\hat]{b}{w}$, $\AAngle$ is the angle of rotation about $\AAxis$ from $\Normal[\hat]{a}{w}$ to $\Normal[\hat]{b}{w}$, and $\Rot{b}{a}$ is the rotation matrix from $\Normal[\hat]{a}{w}$ to $\Normal[\hat]{b}{w}$.

 \textbf{Validating Feature Pairs} A face will afford another face if its normal is parallel and opposed to the normal of the other face.
-In 3D, an edge $\Edge{i}{o}$ joins two adjacent faces whose normals are referred to as $\Normal[\hat]{e_1}{o}$ and $\Normal[\hat]{e_2}{o}$.
-The vectors directed from the edge to the inside of the face, along the face and orthogonal to the edge are the side vectors $\Side[\hat]{e_1}{o}$ and $\Side[\hat]{e_2}{o}$ such that
+In 3D, an edge $\Edge{i}{o}$ joins two adjacent faces whose normals are denoted by $\Normal[\hat]{e_1}{o}$ and $\Normal[\hat]{e_2}{o}$.
+The vectors directed from the edge to the inside of the face, along the face and orthogonal to the edge are given by

+and termed the \textit{side vectors} (see \cref{fig:scene_affording_object}b). \revv{The object normals and side vectors are computed in the object frame, and the pose of the objects in the scene is used to project these vectors in the world frame, accommodating dynamically changing scenes.}

 A face with outward normal $\Normal[\hat]{}{o}$ will afford an edge if the normal is orthogonal to the edge direction $\UVec{e}{o}$ such that